Convert HEIC Without Losing Quality

 First, let's understand what we're working with:

 PNG preserves 100% of image data with zero quality loss.
+Convert to PNG now.

 Best for: Archiving, editing, graphics, maximum quality